dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 `"cardinalities": [...]`

 An array that contains information about the relation between resources and properties.
-It tells what properties a resource can have as well as how many times the relation is established.
+It tells what properties a resource can have as well as how many values a property can have.

-- `cardinalities`: Array of references to the properties that the resource may hold including the cardinality.
-A cardinality has the following properties:
+- `cardinalities`: Array of references to the properties that the resource may hold.
+  A cardinality is defined as follows:
-    - `propname` (1): The name of the property.
-If it's used in the form `:my_propname`, the current ontology is referenced.
+    - `propname` (mandatory): The name of the property.
+      If it's used in the form `:my_property`, the current ontology is referenced.
-      Otherwise, the prefix of the ontology the property is part of has to be used.
+      If the property was defined in another ontology, the prefix of that ontology must be provided.
-    - `gui_order` (0-1): An integer number which will help the GUI to display the properties in the desired order (optional)
+    - `gui_order` (optional): By default, DSP-APP displays the properties in the order how they are defined in the `cardinalities` array.
+      If you prefer another order, you can provide a positive integer here.
+      Example: You order the propnames alphabetically in the JSON file, but they should be displayed in another order in DSP-APP.
-    - `cardinality` (1): Indicates how often a given property may occur.
+    - `cardinality` (mandatory): Indicates how often a given property may occur.
 The possible values are:
         - `"1"`: exactly once (mandatory one value and only one)
         - `"0-1"`: The value may be omitted, but can occur only once.
         - `"1-n"`: At least one value must be present, but multiple values may be present.